 9. Use what you already have to corral clutter

-One thing I loooove about Marie Kondo is that she makes decluttering accessible for everyone.
+One thing I loooove about Marie Kondo is that she makes decluttering accessible to everyone.
 She emphasizes that you don’t need fancy containers to have neat and tidy cabinets.

 In fact, she encourages you to use boxes and things you have just laying around!